Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Abstract

 \section{Abstract}

-We establish the existence, uniqueness, and $W^{1,2,p}$-regularity of solutions to fully nonlinear parabolic obstacle problems when the obstacle is the pointwise supremum of arbitrary functions in $W^{1,2,p}$ and the operator is only assumed to be measurable in the state and time variables.
-The results hold for a large class of non-smooth obstacles, including all convex obstacles.
-Applied to stopping problems, they imply that the decision maker never stops at a convex kink of the stopping payoff.
-The proof relies on new $W^{1,2,p}$-estimates for obstacle problems where the obstacle is the maximum of finitely many functions in $W^{1,2,p}$.
+We establish the existence, uniqueness, and $W^{1,2,p}$-regularity of solutions to fully-nonlinear, parabolic obstacle problems when the obstacle is the pointwise supremum of functions in $W^{1,2,p}$ and the nonlinear operator is required only to be measurable in the state and time variables.
+In particular, the results hold for all convex obstacles.
+Applied to stopping problems, they provide general conditions under which a decision maker never stops at a convex kink of the stopping payoff.
+The proof relies on new $W^{1,2,p}$-estimates for obstacle problems when the obstacle is the maximum of finitely many functions in $W^{1,2,p}$.